Lucaanl/Lucaanl/README.md

 ### Hi, I'm Luca ✌

 ## I'm a developer
-- 🔭 I’m mainly working on FiveM projects
+- 🔭 I’m mainly working on FiveM and Web development projects
 - 📚 I’m always open for a task
 - 🎯 I'm planning on releasing more FiveM scripts in the future